 Thank you for your interest in applying for authorization to open a charter school in the Los Angeles Unified School District.
 As stated in our Board of Education's LAUSD Policy and Procedures for Charter Schools, "when the LAUSD Board authorizes and oversees a charter school, it establishes a relationship to advance its vision and mission and to accelerate gains in academic achievement and accountability for all of its students and public schools."
+(LAUSD Policy and Procedures for Charter Schools)

-The mission of the Charter Schools Division is:
+The mission of the District's Charter Schools Division is: